TVM (Malta): TVMi

 TVMi is TVM's free streaming service.
 It offers livestreams of the TV Channels and Radio Channels that are operated by PBS (except Parliament TV).
 On demand recordings of most past programmes are also available.
 The service also includes the schedule for the TVM branded channels.
 Whilst TVMi primarily hosts live video streams of TVM, TVM+ and TVMSports+, there are occasions in which extra channels are added.
 Big Brother Malta hosts a 24/7 live video streams on TVMi, and a backstage stream was opened up temporarily during the 2025 Malta Eurovision Song Contest.

 In 2022, TVMi was rebranded to become a more modern streaming service, in line with the 2021 rebrand.
-It was not updated in 2023 to match the newly rebranded 2023 design language.
+It was not updated in 2023 to match the newly rebranded 2023 design language and is still used as of 2026.

 Programming

 TVM broadcasts a mix of news, sport, entertainment, magazine programming and children's programmes.
 It is funded through a government grant and commercial advertising.
 PBS publishes details of the types of programmes it wishes to broadcast on TVM, and production companies provide PBS with a detailed report of their proposal for the programme, this is most commonly known as a Programmes Statement of Intent or PSI.

 Most programmes are broadcast in Maltese, however both Maltese and English are official languages of Malta.
 The English language feed of Euronews is also broadcast daily, mainly through TVM+.

 A new programme schedule was announced, including an increased number of news bulletins and a new current affairs-led breakfast show.
 For several years including the 2015/2016 period TVM had the highest number of viewers compared to the rest of Maltese television stations put together.
 Some of the current hits are Xarabank, Disset, Strada Stretta, Skjetti and news broadcasting.
 Statistics show that more than a quarter of the population of Malta watch these on a regular basis.